s3881314/A2/README.md

 This is the sysmtem of Able Care Home for staff.
 In this system, I implemented the GUI and some basic functions.
 If you just downloaded this project, please open this project and run the "MenuForAbleCareHome.java" in "src/GUI" Intellij.

 "DO NOT DELETE AuthorizationList.txt IN Archive"
+"DO NOT DELETE root IN MangerList.txt"
 "DO NOT DELETE root IN DoctorList.txt"
+"DO NOT DELETE root IN NurseList.txt"

 If user wants to execute this project from scratch, please delete "Archive" in project and copy "Default Archive" as new "Archive" in "src"